nokia-wroclaw/innovativeprojects-healthiness-of-data/README.md

 To properly run the script first you need the following tables in cassandra:

+First you need a database with the original entries:

+CREATE KEYSPACE IF NOT EXISTS pb2

+  WITH REPLICATION = {'class':'SimpleStrategy', 'replication_factor':5};

+USE pb2;

+CREATE TABLE IF NOT EXISTS plmn_raw (

+  kpi_name TEXT,

+  kpi_basename TEXT,

+  kpi_version TEXT,

+  cord_id BIGINT,

+  acronym TEXT,

+  date TIMESTAMP,

+  value DOUBLE,

+  PRIMARY KEY (kpi_basename, date, cord_id, acronym, kpi_name)

+) WITH CLUSTERING ORDER BY (date DESC) AND

+  COMPACTION={'class':'DateTieredCompactionStrategy', 'timestamp_resolution':'DAYS'};

+And load the data into it:

+copy plmn_raw from 'original_data_file.csv';

+Then you need tables to store processed items:

 CREATE TABLE IF NOT EXISTS plmn_raw_cord (

   kpi_name TEXT,